Unfolded Dynamics Approach and Quantum Field Theory: Conclusion

-The third way to quantize unfolded field theory is to write down an unfolded effective equations, which allows one to systematically restore an effective action from the semiclassical expansion.
-This, however, requires form the model in question to be Lagrangian, which is obviously true for the self-interacting scalar but may not be so clear for more complicated unfolded theories.
-We give a general prescription how to generate unfolded effective equations for the scalar theory to any order in $\hbar$ and present a manifest form in the one-loop approximation.
+The third way to quantize unfolded field theory is to write down an unfolded effective equations, which allows one to systematically restore unfolded vertex functions within the framework of the semiclassical expansion.
+Here the central object is the unfolded quantum Poisson bracket.
+We have built a general unfolded effective system for an arbitrary bracket and have analyzed a particular example, evaluating a one-loop correction to the inverse propagator.

-Finally we present an auxiliary $5d$ model, which has $\tau$-variable as the physical time, $\tau$-equation of the $4d$ unfolded system as its classical solution and generates a correct $4d$ scalar action as an on-shell $5d$ action evaluated as a functional of initial values of the field.
+Finally, we have presented an auxiliary $5d$ model, which has $\tau$-variable as the physical time, $\tau$-equation of the $4d$ unfolded system as its classical solution and generates a correct $4d$ scalar action as an on-shell $5d$ action evaluated as a functional of initial values of the field.
 Although the status of this model is not entirely clear, its very existence indicates that the auxiliary variable $\tau$ of the unfolded dynamics approach may have some deeper meaning than a cursory glance suggests.

 In this paper, we have focused mainly on the problem of formulating unfolded QFT, limiting ourselves to a few calculations for illustration purposes.
-Therefore it would be interesting to consider some concrete scalar field theory in order to develop a systematic technique of calculations in unfolded QFT, including Feynman diagrams, renormalizations etc.
+Therefore, it would be interesting to consider some concrete scalar field theory in order to develop a systematic technique of calculations in unfolded QFT, including Feynman diagrams, renormalizations etc. In particular, it looks prominent to try to apply general heat-kernel methods, considering that the heat kernel plays the central role in formulating unfolded QFT.

-On the other hand, the problem of formulating an unfolded quantum gauge field theory raises new questions related to gauge symmetry, ghosts etc. This requires additional thorough analysis, which is beyond the scope of this paper.
+On the other hand, the problem of formulating an unfolded quantum gauge field theory raises new questions related to gauge symmetries, ghosts etc. This is the next natural step towards the quantization of the unfolded HS gravity, which is the ultimate goal of the presented analysis.
+In this regard, it may be useful to relate the approach of this paper to the approach of the Lagrange anchor \citep{Anchor3,Anchor2,Anchor4,Anchor1,Anchor5}, which is also aimed at non-Lagrangian quantization of field theories.
+All this requires additional thorough analysis, which is beyond the scope of this paper.